 The men were never to discover who the other truly was, or what made them enemies.
 The speaker describes how it was their “mutual hideousness” not solely on the outside, that made them die.
 This famine brought on by the darkness caused their feud and they were unable to overcome it.

 The world was now without life, it “was void,” all the “populous and “the powerful” were degraded to “a lump.”
 The speaker has returned to the idea that a force in this world, whether God or another creator has reduced, with purpose, this world to nothing.
 The perpetrator of the darkness created it in an effort to reestablish some measure of equality in the world, and now the world is even.

-There are no seasons, herb, trees, men, or life of any kind.
+There are no seasons, herbs, trees, men, or the life of any kind.
 The entire planet is described as “A lump of death—a chaos of hard clay.”
 Nothing moves or stirs in the “…rivers, lakes and ocean…”

 Ships sailorless lay rotting on the sea,

 And their masts fell down piecemeal: as they dropp’d

 They slept on the abyss without a surge—

 The waves were dead; the tides were in their grave,

 The moon, their mistress, had expir’d before;

 The winds were wither’d in the stagnant air,